-Responsibility for the management of strategic risks lies with the core business areas and their respective members of the Management Board.
+Responsibility for the management of strategic risks lies with the core business areas and their respective Executive Board members, and is based on independent Financial Controlling figures.
 With regard to the management of reputational risks, they are supported in this task by the units responsible for complaints management.